santhart97/whats-my-offer/README.md

 ## Aim

-The aim of the project was to create a model that could predict the *price* of a car given certain variables.
+The aim of the project is to create a model that could predict the appropiate *price* of a car given certain variables; Brand, Year, Mileage, Engine Size, Fuel Type, Transmission.
-The purpose of doing this was to find the right offer for the car you are buying or selling.
+The purpose of doing this model is to facilitate the selling or buying by granting the correct cost of a car.